StudySphere/studysphere/extension/README.md

 ## Building

-To create a production version of your app:
+To create a production version of this website:

 NPM: